premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-24. Is it possible to re-assign a value to a variable of interface?
+24. Is it possible to re-assign a value to a variable of interface?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)